etho201/vagrant-boxes/ol8-gnome/README.md

 ```

 > **INFO:** If you connect and only see a black screen, try rebooting (this probably only needs to be done the first time you connect).

+---

+# FAQ

+## Gnome Login Loop:

+If you see the Gnome login screen and if after logging in it reverts back to the login screen (over and over again), a workaround is to change the X display.
+To do this, press ctrl+F2 (or ⌘+F2 on Mac), enter your credentials, then enter the command `start x`.